 There is nothing more exciting and more promising than your company taking off.
-Constantly having to fill orders while the work day seemingly flies by makes going to the office or the warehouse more exciting.
-But if your work space is not organized properly, it can look as if a bomb went off when the day is over, making it necessary for you to reorganize everything before going home.
+Constantly having to fill orders while the workday seemingly flies by makes going to the office or the warehouse more exciting.
+But if your workspace is not organized properly, it can look as if a bomb went off when the day is over, making it necessary for you to reorganize everything before going home.

 Creating consistency within your office or warehouse is key.
-With a company to run and orders to fill, the last thing you want to do be doing is cleaning up.
+With a company to run and orders to fill, the last thing you want to do be doing is clean up.
 Here are some tips that will help you clean up your clutter, leading to a more smoothly functioning business.

-Where it All Starts
+Warehouse Optimization - Where it All Starts

-It’s best to start where the the warehouse system itself starts, which is where the products come in.
+It’s best to start where the warehouse system itself starts, which is where the products come in.
 When you have a large amount of supplies coming in, it is easy to just ignore it and decide to unpack it later.
 However, this is a really bad habit.
 Make a point to unload all your products and break down the boxes, clearing space on your floor.
 If you don’t practice this, boxes will begin piling up in random places, making it harder to find things and move around.

 Another good idea is to mark on the calendar when certain shipments are coming in.
 If you know what day or week certain things will arrive, you can plan out time to unload everything.
 This will help keep your warehouse running properly.